sanahmuz/alx-system_engineering-devops/0x01-shell_permissions/README.md

-No permission to owner and group but all permission to others for hello file
+sets mode of hello file to rwxr-x-wx